alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 As a response to this issue, Wang et al.[Wang, 2021:3] changed focus and turned their heads towards probabilistic contextuality, hoping to find an instance both contextual and non-signalling.
-This strategy diverges in two main aspects from the possibilistic outlook: first, we replace our question "Does this make sense?\" with data analysis of linguistic corpus.
+This strategy diverges in two main aspects from the possibilistic outlook&nbsp;: first, we replace our question "Does this make sense&nbsp;?\" with data analysis of linguistic corpus.
 That is, we look for attested occurrences of the word pairs we consider, instead of native gut feeling.
 Secondly, we replace our *1* and *0*'s with statistical probabilities[^12].
 The result can be seen